vento277/IRIS/README.md

 ## Iris | Gen 2

 Second attempt to develop my personal assistant.
 It consists of multiple python files with integrated function calls.
 Vosk (offline) and Microsoft Azure Speech API are used for its STT & TTS.
-It

 A **virtual audio cable** is used to allow multiple I/O from a local operating system.